ChrisFlam3/IFS-project/README.md

 REMEMBER:Multithreading and GPU rendering affect only HQ, preview mode will bypass any multithreading.

-For now explorer supports only 8 bit grayscale but renders could be easily colored using postprocess softs.
+For now explorer supports only 8 bit grayscale but renders could be easily colored using postprocess softs thanks to 3D nature of the algorithm.

 ![ScreenShot](/render_examples/ifs5edited.png)